International Students: All you need to know

 Teaching activities at Université Laval

-We will be ready to welcome you back in large numbers and foster campus life in the Fall 2021 semester.
-We anticipate a Fall semester without physical distance.
+We are ready to welcome you back in large numbers and foster campus life in the Fall 2021 semester.

 See the COVID-19 page for more details.